 Make your emails and blog posts more relevant and newsworthy!

 Become more aware of WHEN your readers are most likely to buy.
-What are their reasons to buy from you?
+What are their reasons for them buying from you?

-Of course this is useful around Christmas and share some last minute gift ideas for busy mums or bicycle lovers.
+Of course this is useful around Christmas when you can share some last minute gift ideas for busy mums or garden lovers.

 What are the key gift giving moments for your clients?
 Think about different religions.

-Or join in with popular TV shows, music or the news.
+Or join in with popular TV shows, trending music, or the news.

-What about ‘Love a Tree Day’ (16 May), National Stationery Week (starts Tuesday after Easter) or World Chocolate Day (yummm 7 July).
-We don’t know either who makes these days up … but you can find some of them on The Design Trust annual wall planner!
+What about ‘Love a Tree Day’, National Stationery Week, or World Chocolate Day.
+We don’t know who makes these days up … but you can find a whole list of them here.

 Think about how your clients might feel right now.
-For example in January people want to start new habits or courses, and this might be a great time to launch planners or workshops.
-In March people might like to do a little spring clean and get some new cushions or prints on the wall.
-When it gets colder they will be looking for scarfs, cosy blankets, or candles.
+For example, in January people want to start new habits or courses, and this might be a great time to launch planners or workshops.
+In March, people might like to do a little spring clean and get some new cushions or prints on the wall.
+When it gets colder they will be looking for scarves, cosy blankets, or candles.
 Add a little happiness in their timeline or inbox that connects to how they want to feel.

-Don’t call your newsletter a newsletter … as let’s face it … nobody wants to read that!
+Don’t just call your newsletter a newsletter … let’s face it … nobody will want to open that!

 21. Be useful